 As global learning and development professionals, the responsibility probably falls on your shoulders to ensure employees’ can answer yes to the above questions.
 However, and here is the rub, if you don’t speak all the languages of your diverse staff, how can you be sure the content is effectively getting through to them?

 A simple translation of your learning and development materials may not garner the results you were hoping for.
 In fact, employees in Japan will not benefit as much from the same training that was designed for your U.S. offices.
-This will cause a lack of compliance, enthusiasm and effectiveness but it could have been prevented.
+This will cause a lack of compliance, enthusiasm, and effectiveness but it could have been prevented.
 The issue here is understanding cultural and learning differences.
-However maybe, you already firm grasp of this concept, but lack resources and/or time to challenge your worldwide learning and development inconsistencies.
+However maybe, you already a firm grasp of this concept, but lack resources and/or time to challenge your worldwide learning and development inconsistencies.

 Learning and Development Content